Dieppe Raid: The Hinge of Fate

+Reynolds wrote it remains unclear if the Dieppe raid was an "unauthorised action" or not.
+The anger expressed by General Nye, the acting CIGS in August 1942, strongly supports the conclusion that Mountbatten had launched the raid without informing the Chiefs of Staff in advance.
+However, this may not have been a case of Mountbatten exceeding his authority as revised procedures no longer required Mountbatten to obtain authority to relaunch a cancelled raid, and the plan for Operation Rutter had been approved by the Chiefs of Staff on 13 May 1942.
+Regardless if the raid was an "unauthorised action" or not, it is clear it was primarily Mountbatten who was responsible for the decision to go ahead with the raid on 19 August 1942.
+Reynolds noted that Churchill was the one most responsible for Mountbatten's rise, writing that it was "thanks to him that this egregious social climber had been so absurdly over-promoted.
+Mountbatten was a mere forty-one with previous experience only of destroyers, and lacked the clout to obtain the essential support from the Navy and the RAF.
+He probably pressed on with the flawed plan because the only way to consolidate his fragile position was by inflicting dramatic damage on Hitler's Fortress Europe.
+That is what the Prime Minister asked him to do.
+Whether or not there had been meetings or records, Mountbatten was basically following the brief he had been given.
+When Churchill dropped his post-mortem in September 1950, lack of time and energy were probably only part of the reason.
+It was not prudent for him to examine the Dieppe raid too closely – like many events in that dark tunnel between the surrender of Singapore and the victory at Alamein".

 The Enigma pinch

 Research undertaken over a 15-year period by military historian David O'Keefe uncovered 100,000 pages of classified British military archival files that documented a "pinch" mission overseen by Ian Fleming (best known later as author of the James Bond novels), as the main purpose of the Dieppe Raid.
 O'Keefe states that No. 30 Commando was sent to Dieppe to capture one of the new German 4-rotor Enigma code machines, plus associated codebooks and rotor setting sheets.
 The Naval Intelligence Division (NID) planned the "pinch" to pass such items to cryptanalysts at Bletchley Park to assist with Ultra decryption operations.
 According to O'Keefe the presence of other troops landing at Dieppe was to provide support and create a distraction for the commando units ordered to reach the German admiralty headquarters and capture the Enigma machine; they were a cover for the Enigma target.